mellaurie/tone/pages/02.tone21/02.schedule/_calendar/alert.md

 visible: false
 ---

-### Synchronous Zoom Sessions
+### Course Schedule
-Here is an overview of the synchronous sessions we'll be facilitating during this mini-course:
+Here is an overview of the synchronous sessions we'll be facilitating during this mini-course.
+Each meeting will be a preview of the following 2-weeks of course content and activities.

 | Date| Time   | Description |
 |---|----|---|